 But good is better than just better.
 You don’t stop running when you overtake everyone – you want to find out how much faster you can get, and if you are really the master of your own standards, you also know where you are trying to get to with all that running.
 The reward is not to be better in comparison, but to be good – and being well rewarded for it.

 Why Authoritarianism Abhors Competition

 The authoritarian mind abhors the notion of competition.
-It would me a mistake to only see it as a socialist thing though.
+It would be a mistake to only see it as a socialist thing though.
 Right wing authoritarian regimes are not exactly paragons of honest competition either.
-It may be exhibited in different ways, but authoritarianism of any kind abhors real, innovative competition in the sense of Hayekian discovery procedure.
+It may be exhibited in different ways, but authoritarianism of any kind abhors real, innovative competition in the sense of a Hayekian discovery procedure.

 It happens for a number of reasons:

 1. Competition means that hierarchy can be challenged

 And that is unnerving.
 An authoritarian needs hierarchy to provide the illusion of control and thus safety.
 He uses hierarchy as a proxy for certainty.
 A stable hierarchy means safety to authoritarian ears and they are known to reject freedom in favour of (illusory) safety.

 An authoritarian will seek out hierarchy even where none exists and he will place you in his own hierarchy even if you refuse to place yourself.
 It lends him the illusion of knowledge about you.
 From this perspective, hierarchy is meant to serve the function of reputation in facilitating trust.
 The absence of hierarchy is anarchy – which is synonymous with chaos and violence for authoritarian minds.